chchtv11/RB101/notes.md

   - `(condition) ? do_if_true : do_if_false`

-- re-do Precedence lesson
-- Try to understand this: "Don't display something to the output and return a meaningful value.
-Since Ruby always returns a value, the key here is that the return value shouldn't be the intent of the method." (https://launchschool.com/lessons/a0f3cd44/assignments/aa99ad2d)

 ### Pass by value vs Pass by Reference
 - Evaluation strategy: determines when expressions are evaluated, and what a method can do with the resulting objects
   - Ruby uses strict evaluation strategy - every expression is evaluated and converted to an object before it is passed along to a method